Want a guaranteed better Thanksgiving? Perhaps even the best Thanksgiving ever?

 Others are so caught up in having the perfect meal and the perfect table setting – the house decorated just right – they get distracted with busyness and end up disappointed rather than enjoying some of the greatest blessings around them.

-And, then there are those of us who simply take things for granted and fail to stop and truly be thankful.
+Then there are those of us who simply take things for granted and fail to stop and truly be thankful.

 Here’s a checklist of activities, which will make your world look brighter and your holiday grander.
 I’m convinced so much I’d almost guarantee you.
 You may not be able to do all of them.
 I would encourage you to complete the ones you can.